TimethyH/TimethyH.github.io/_posts/2025-01-17-deferred-rendering.md

 }
 ```

-An article explaining this in more detail [here](https://therealmjp.github.io/posts/reconstructing-position-from-depth/).
+An article explaining this in more detail [In this article](https://therealmjp.github.io/posts/reconstructing-position-from-depth/).

 ### Finally we can look into occupancy